eltonsst/scala-chess/README.md

 Finally, I structured the solution around recursion and an extensive use of pattern matching to do all kinds of checks to a piece that is being moved, or if it's capturing something.
 For each piece I evaluated all the moves that can be performed assuming that the board is empty (validMove()) and if the path is also clear.

-In a first moment, I was tempted to try cats and use the state monad to handle the board state but then I thinked that it was a bit overkilling.
+In a first moment, I was tempted to try cats and use the state monad to handle the board state but then I thought that it was a bit overkilling.

 The game is printed step by step in ASCII form like requested and it is also displayed if a player is in check.